Korean Thread lifts (V-shaping) by Dr Gary Si

 Korean thread lift works by the careful insertion of dissolvable barbed threads into the skin to stimulate collagen as well as to exert a gentle pull and provide support to the treated area.
 Korean thread lifts leads to an improved contour and a more desired facial aesthetic.

 How Threadlift is Done:

-As with all all aesthetic procedures, a trained physician will first assess your facial condition to ascertain if you’re indeed a good candidate for a Korean threadlift.
+As with all aesthetic procedures, a trained physician will first assess your facial condition to ascertain if you’re indeed a good candidate for a Korean thread lift.
 The procedure is then explained to you in detail including the benefits, risks and side effects so that you can give informed consent.
 A numbing cream is applied to the skin after which a local anaesthetic is infiltrated into the area to be treated.
 PDO threads of suitable length are then inserted carefully into the skin according to predetermined vectors/direction to give you the suitable lift that you need.
-Everything is done with strict cleanliness guideliness so as to minimise any possibility of infection.
-Korean threadlift should take less than an hour and the improvement should be seen immediately.
+Everything is done with strict cleanliness guidelines so as to minimise any possibility of infection.
+Korean thread lift should take less than an hour and the improvement should be seen immediately.